 One thing that helped my wife and me is to buy our rental properties separately, under our personal names, instead of under a joint title.

 As far as I'm aware, this is possible in most states (or at least where we invest in).
 What this did was double our conventional mortgage limit, compared to buying everything as a couple or alone.
 We can still max out, but not until much later.
 When we feel we're approaching this point, it will be time to look for alternative solutions.

 These two options are the easiest to find, in my opinion:

 - Portfolio loans.
 Similar to conventional loans, portfolio loans are much more flexible than conventional mortgages and the terms will depend on the lender.
 You can often use these to finance single-family homes or entire “packages” of properties.
-You’ll have to do some online searching or networking with other investors to find these, but once you establish a relationship with a portfolio lender, it will open up almost unlimited financing options.
+You’ll have to do some online searching or networking with other investors to find these.
+Still, once you establish a relationship with a portfolio lender, it will open up almost unlimited financing options.

 There are definitely other financing options out there, like seller financing or private money.
-I don’t have experience with them, so I can’t comment on their effectiveness, but your overall strategy will usually remain the same: Stick with conventional mortgages as long as you can, then start looking for alternative financing options.
+I don’t have experience with them, so I can’t comment on their effectiveness, but your overall strategy will usually remain the same: Stick with conventional mortgages as long as possible, then start looking for alternative financing options.

 Is This Really Possible?

-Is buying 10+ rentals in 5 years really possible?
-I definitely think so.
+Is buying 10+ rentals in 5 years possible?
+I think so.
 It does require work and maybe even some sacrifices to live a more frugal lifestyle, but it’s achievable if you put your mind to it.
 For example, you can buy a single rental property in the first year, another in the second, then two, three, and finally three more in the last year.